dioram/Elektronik/README.md

 via the installed helmet driver.

 If you want to add, improve or accelerate Elektronik, you can find all necessary information in [docs](docs/Home-EN.md) along with a description of the source code structure.
+Also you can extent Elektronik by writing your own plugins.
+But for now we are support only plugins for new types of data sources (protocols).
+All useful information can be found [here](docs/Plugins-EN.md) in docs.

 We are trying to make the Elektronik code as convenient as possible for debugging and supporting, so we actively use OOP techniques and patterns.